Today I’m going to share the three most important nutrients that have helped me recover.

 An interesting study examined regular fish oil vs. krill oil.
 In the 3-month trial, 70 patients received 2 g of krill oil or 2 g fish oil daily for one month.
 Evaluation at 45 days and three months showed that krill oil significantly improved depressive symptoms.
 The absence of significant effects of fish oil on mood suggests that the presence of the phospholipids may be responsible for the therapeutic effect of krill oil (26).

 My recommendation: I personally take 1000 mg daily with dinner and before bed.
 I take and recommend this krill oil.
+You can get it here or here.

 Vitamin D, magnesium and krill oil are the three most important supplements that I think everyone should be taking for their brain, even if you don’t suffer from mental health problems.
 My research suggests that everyone would benefit from them.